Risk Ratings List Protocol

 Changes to Country and Region Risk Ratings

-We perform a biannual review and update of the risk ratings in early August and February.
+We review and update the ratings twice annually ahead of summer and fall travel and again before winter and spring break travel.
 We also actively monitor global developments and adjust the ratings as circumstances arise.

 Although infrequent, risk ratings may change prior to your departure or while you’re in country.
 You’ll need to be prepared for adverse events and prepared to modify your departure, destination, or return.